lf-lang/rfcs/text/0002-rfc-process.md

    extended slightly.
 If the reviewers agree on a disposition to accept, the shepherd announces a final comment period (FCP) on the mailing list and in the Zulip chat.
 This gives everyone in the community a chance to raise additional concerns.
-The final comment period lasts 10 days and, if no now concerns are brought, up the shepherd merges the PR once the 10 days have passed.
+The final comment period lasts 10 days, and if no new concerns are brought up, the shepherd merges the PR once the 10 days have passed.

 #### Accepted RFCs